adam-macioszek/metadata-extractor/README.md

         "schema": ""
     },
  ```
- One thing I wasn't sure of was what the schema field meant, none of the databases I tried had a value for the field table.schema, but I believe with clarifacation I could fill that out.
+ One thing I wasn't sure of was what the schema field meant, none of the databases I tried had a value for the field table.schema, but I believe with clarification I could fill that out.